AI Chat Paper

 Abstract

-The cold sintering process (CSP), which has recently attracted significant research attention, is an emerging technique that enables the densification of high-melting-point ceramics at temperatures far lower than those required for conventional sintering by utilizing solvent-assisted mechanisms.
-In this study, CSP is employed as a pre-treatment strategy for 8 mol.% yttria-stabilized zirconia (8YSZ) to modify the initial microstructural and interfacial state prior to high-temperature sintering.
+The cold sintering process (CSP), which has recently attracted significant research attention, is an emerging technique that enables the densification of high-melting-point ceramics at temperatures far lower than those required for conventional sintering (CS) by utilizing solvent-assisted mechanisms.
+In this study, CSP is employed as a pretreatment strategy for 8 mol% yttria-stabilized zirconia (8YSZ) to modify the initial microstructural and interfacial state prior to high-temperature sintering.
 In parallel, Fe2O3 was introduced as a sintering aid to enhance grain-boundary diffusion during the high-temperature stage.
 Rather than acting as an independent densification step, CSP establishes a path-dependent initial condition that governs the subsequent densification trajectory during conventional sintering.
-CSP at 180 °C for 1 h under a uniaxial pressure of 200 MPa, followed by post-annealing at 1200 °C for 30 min, resulted in a high relative density of 98.11% theoretical density (TD).
+CSP at 180 °C for 1 h under a uniaxial pressure of 200 MPa, followed by postannealing at 1200 °C for 30 min, resulted in a high relative density of 98.11% theoretical density (TD).
 Depending on the type of solvent, the treated samples exhibited either a high Vickers hardness (Hv = 14.99 GPa) or a high fracture toughness (KIC = 5.56 MPa·m1/2), reflecting differences in grain growth mode and crack-path geometry.
-Stage-resolved densification kinetics were directly monitored using in-situ laser dilatometry, enabling identification of pressure-driven rearrangement, solvent-mediated consolidation, and thermally activated diffusion contributions.
-The results demonstrate that CSP pre-treatment governs particle packing topology and interfacial chemistry, while Fe2O3 addition primarily amplifies high-temperature grain-boundary diffusion.
+Stage-resolved densification kinetics were directly monitored using laser dilatometry, enabling the identification of pressure-driven rearrangement, solvent-mediated consolidation, and thermally activated diffusion contributions.
+The results demonstrate that CSP pretreatment governs the particle packing topology and interfacial chemistry, while Fe2O3 addition primarily amplifies high-temperature grain-boundary diffusion.
 This sequential coupling establishes a mechanistic framework for path-dependent densification in CSP-assisted ceramic processing.

 Graphical Abstract